CheckiO-Missions/checkio-mission-ip-network-route-summarization/README.md

-checkio-task-check-digit
+checkio-task-route-summarization
 =====================

-This is the task for Checkio "CheckSum"
+This is the task for Checkio "Route summarization"